The Women’s Fund

 Why I Give to the Women’s Fund

 The Community Foundation’s Women’s Fund aims to continue this important tradition through the establishment of the Women’s Fund Endowment.
-The Women’s Fund Endowment has achieved our goal of its first milestone of $200,000 with special incentives.
-Donors can make at gift by Clicking Here and designating the program as, Other, Women’s Fund Endowment.
+The Women’s Fund Endowment has achieved our goal of its first milestone of $200,000, now over $750,000.
+Donors can make at gift by Clicking Here and entering the fund: Women’s Fund Endowment.

 Beverly Baker Society